Trello vs Basecamp (2026): Kanban Boards vs All-in-One Project Management

 Features Overview

 Trello's simplicity is its superpower.
-We onboarded a new team member in 5 minutes — they were creating cards and moving them through workflows immediately.
-The Butler automation tool surprised us with its power: we set up rules that automatically assign reviewers when cards reach "Review" and send Slack notifications when items are marked "Done."
-After 6 weeks, our content team's output tracking board had 342 cards and still felt manageable — thanks to labels, due dates, and custom fields.
+We onboarded a new team member in 5 minutes — they were creating cards immediately.
+Butler automation surprised us: rules that auto-assign reviewers and send Slack notifications.
+After 6 weeks, our content team's board had 342 cards and still felt manageable.

 Pricing (April 2026)